 A&S Classics - 0226

 I am a Roman historian with a broad interest in ancient history and historiography, in particular the historiography of late antiquity.
-My work to date has focused on the reign of the emperor Justinian (r.
+My early work focused on the reign of the emperor Justinian (r.
 527-565 AD) and the preeminent historian of his reign, Prokopios of Kaisareia.
-My primary project (The Politics of Roman Memory from the Fall of Rome to the Age of Justinian) focuses on the role narratives of Roman history played in constructing Roman identity in the eastern Roman empire after 476 AD.
+My first book, The Politics of Roman Memory: from the Fall of the Western Empire to the Age of Justinian, explores the role narratives of Roman history played in constructing Roman identity in the eastern Roman empire after 476 AD.
 It posits that historical narratives were revised, redeployed, and contested as part of an ongoing debate over the nature and goals of the Roman empire, and its relationship to the city of Rome and the Gothic Kingdom in Italy.

 My full CV as well as samples of my publications may be found on my Academia page.

 B.A.: University of Richmond 2008 (History)

 2015 -2016 Lecturer in Classics, The Ohio State University,